pwyq/blog/_posts/2017-08-26-Blog-First-Rebuilt.md

     Next, you should see a page like `Set up Websites`.
     ![alt text][5]
     Enter your domain name in the blank and click `Begin Scan`.
-    It will automatically add your domain name after successfully scanning your doamin records.
+    It will automatically add your domain name after successfully scanning your domain records.
     (This may take about 1 minute)

 4. Edit the IP addresses records